Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 • What specific reassurance dynamic is operating?
 Including reassurance the client provides to themselves through mental review, reassurance from family that has been recruited into the compulsion structure, and reassurance from professionals (medical, religious, therapeutic) that has been incorporated.

 • What contextual factors maintain the loop?
-Sleep deprivation, partner involvement, occupational stressors, comorbid conditions, medication effects.
+Sleep deprivation, partner involvement, occupational stressors, comorbid conditions, and medication effects.

 Functional analysis is what turns a generic OCD treatment plan into a treatment plan that actually targets this client’s actual disorder.
 Without it, exposures may target the wrong content, response prevention may miss invisible mental compulsions, and the client may improve modestly without achieving sustained recovery.

 Let me show you what a well-done functional analysis looks like in practice.
-I am using POCD as the worked example because POCD is one of the clinically heaviest OCD subtypes — the content is taboo, the shame is intense, and the differential from actual pedophilic interest is critical.
+I am using POCD as the worked example because POCD is one of the clinically heaviest OCD subtypes, the content is taboo, the shame is intense, and the differential from actual pedophilic interest is critical.
 If functional analysis can be applied responsibly to POCD, it can be applied to anything.

 A Worked Example: Functional Analysis for POCD